iEdgir01/radarr-autodelete/README.md

 PLEX_TOKEN=your-plex-token

 #enable language filtering for accepted languages
-LANGUAGE_FILTER=true #true/false
+LANGUAGE_FILTER=true #true/false - Defaults to False
-#language profiles of movies that will be kept - all else will be removed
+#language profiles of movies that will be kept - all else will be removed - Defaults to an empty list.
+Enable LANGUAGE_FILTER and add your languages.
 ACCEPTED_LANGUAGES=English,Japanese,Korean

 #plex collection name of which all movies within, will be kept